 Case Study: Saving $100000 by the time you are 30 years old

 How easy is it for a normal university graduate or a poly graduate to build up $100,000 in wealth by the time you are 30 years old.
 I was able to do that and here are my opinion.

 The Comprehensive Guide to Emergency Fund

-Till Today, many people still do not know WHAT is an emergency fund and why you need to split your money and visualize how much emergency fund you have.
-This guide tells you everything about emergency fund.
+Till today, many people still do not know WHAT is an emergency fund and why you need to split your money and visualize how much emergency fund you have.
+This guide tells you everything about the emergency fund.

 What if you can get 10 years of income in one day?